Tobacco 21: Australia

 In Australia, the Minderoo Foundation runs Tobacco21.com.au and advocates for the smoking age in Australia to be raised to 21.
 The Australian state of Tasmania has considered raising its smoking age from 18 to 21 but has faced some opposition from the Tasmanian Liberal government.

 Canada

 A similar organization, named Tobacco21.ca, has advocated increasing the smoking age in Canada to 21.
 On March 1, 2020, Prince Edward Island became the first Canadian province to raise its smoking age from 19 to 21.

 United Kingdom

 Sajid Javid, the former UK Secretary of State for Health and Social Care, advocated for raising smoking age in the United Kingdom to 21.
 It has been heavily criticized by some commentators.

 Criticism

 Some have called into question the usefulness of raising the smoking age to 21, pointing to studies showing the ineffectiveness of raising the drinking age to 21 in the long-term for the United States, as it only had a minor effect on teen drinking.
-Some suggest that the age restriction laws are merely a way to placate critics of "Big Tobacco", in that setting a higher age limit would appease people looking for bigger solutions.
+Some suggest that the age restriction laws are merely a way to placate critics of Big Tobacco, appeasing them with legislation that may be ineffective or distracting them from other solutions.